Hi! I'm Jenna. But you can call me Tinker.

 It's hard to watch the details disappearing and be helpless to stop it.
 But there were trinkets that would trigger a memory, followed by moments of clarity.
 The name "Cracker Jack" would be gone, but the smile at the sight of a silly prize at the bottom of a snack box was the same as it had been hundreds of times before.
 In these moments I realized something: it's not actually the singular events in our lives we need to cherish, or even remember.
 We don't need a ripped piece of paper leftover from a bad movie tucked in a box somewhere.
 It's more important to have a reminder of the simple everyday things we do.
 A reminder of those places and people we've connected with over and over.
 A physical reminder of the feelings you want to carry with you.

 And so, inventing fun kinetic pieces was no longer enough for me.
 I wanted my jewelry to be something more than a pretty finishing touch to an outfit.
 I wanted it to have meaning.
-To represent something.
+To represent something personal.
 To tell a story.
 To spark a memory.
-And hopefully a smile!
+To inspire a smile!

 Of course, I can't do this all alone.
-I need what you bring to the story.
+I need what YOU bring to the story.
 How you connect your own memories to a piece.
-There's just this unpredictable magic that occurs in that space between the person who made something and the person who wears it.
+There's just an unpredictable magic that occurs in that space between the person who made something and the person who wears it.
 And I love making jewelry for that moment, that story.
 Your story.

 What don't you want to forget?
 How can I help you remember?